Mid Mountains Legal Blog

 A deed of family arrangement cannot be used to reduce the entitlement of someone under 18 years, or for a person with an intellectual disability.
 That requires a Court order.

-Under Income Tax Assessment Act 1997 (Cth) (s.
-128.20), the passing of an asset to a beneficiary of a deceased estate is exempt from capital gains tax (CGT).
+The Income Tax Assessment Act 1997 (Cth) (s.
+128.20) provides that the passing of an asset to a beneficiary of a deceased estate is exempt from Capital Gains Tax (CGT).

 Transfer Duty:

-There may also be transfer duty (formerly called ‘stamp duty’) issues to consider when drafting a DFA.
+There may also be transfer duty issues to consider when drafting a DFA.

-Transfer duty payable on the transfer of estate assets is minimal (currently $50).
-Legislation governing transfer duty is State based: there is no Australia-wide set of rules.
-In NSW, transfer duty on the transfer of assets following a DFA is payable on the value of assets over and above what the beneficiary would have received under the will or intestacy rules. (s63 Duties Act 1997 (NSW))
+Transfer duty payable on the transfer of estate assets is minimal.
+Legislation governing transfer duty is State based.
+Section 63 of the Duties Act 1997 (NSW) provides that transfer duty on the transfer of assets pursuant to a DFA is payable on the value of assets over and above what the beneficiary would have received under the Will or intestacy rules.